gertn/ng-i18n/README.md

 *  defaultLocale: specifies the default locale (required and in lowercase)
 *  supportedLocales: specifies the supported locales (required and in lowercase)
 *  basePath: specifies base path of url (optional)
+*  cache: enables caching of the resource bundle (optional)

 ### 'defaultLocale' (always in lowercase, has no global default and should always be provided!!)
 Example config: